sergiocortessat/Ruby-Capstone-ChatBot/README.md

 - Inside spec folder, you'll see a spec_helper.rb file.

 ## Run
-The testing file is included in spec folder under rspec_enumerables.rb.
+The testing file is included in spec folder under spec_logic.rb.
 - go to the folder spec:
 - cd spec
 - Inside your terminal type:
-- RSpec spec_enumerables.rb
+- RSpec spec_logic.rb
 - All test should pass and you shall see:
  - `9 examples, 0 failures` for spec_logic.rb